 Whether sailing short distances or planning a trip for a great distance, it is important to know certain rules and regulations regarding how long a boat can be anchored.
-Anchoring a boat is not mandatory or regulated but is recommended to maintain a at least one anchor or more on a boat.
+Anchoring a boat is not mandatory or regulated but is recommended to maintain at least one anchor or more on a boat.

 How Long Can You Anchor A Boat?